 Peshastin Pinnacles State Park features a group of prominent sandstone spires in the Wenatchee River Valley in Washington State.
-It's a great spot for hiking, climbing, and for seeing wildflowers.
+It's a great spot for hiking, climbing, and seeing wildflowers.

 The 34-acre park is located alongside Highway 2 between the Bavarian town of Leavenworth and Wenatchee.
 It's very visible from the road and is marked by several state park signs indicating where to turn.